Piano Concerto No. 3 (Saint-Saëns)

-The Piano Concerto No. 3 in E-flat major, Op.
+The Piano Concerto No. 3 in E♭ major, Op.
 29 by Camille Saint-Saëns, was composed in 1869.
-The concerto is written in 3 movements.
+The concerto is written in three movements.

 When the concerto was first performed by Saint-Saëns himself at the Leipzig Gewandhaus on 27 November 1869 it was not well received, possibly because of its harmonic experimentation.
 It is not as often performed as his famous second concerto or the fourth or fifth concertos, but it is still an important addition to the piano concerto repertoire.
 It was dedicated to Élie-Miriam Delaborde, a pianist who is believed to have been the natural son of Charles-Valentin Alkan.